Former Chief Justice of India

 In the ten years of his tenure at the Supreme Court, Justice Balakrishna predominantly worked on criminal matters.
 He was involved in landmark cases around caste-based reservation, elections and encroachment.

 As the Chief Justice of India, J. Balakrishnan authored several important judgments, including the Mandal Commission case.
 He led the five-judge bench and gave an independent opinion on the office order which was given by the Mandal Commission.
 The order provided for a 27% reservation in educational institutes for Other Backward Classes (OBCs).
 J. Balakrishnan upheld the reservation and stated that it was required to bring social and economic equality.
-He asserted that it was not meant for the “creamy layer”, and that only those who needed it could avail the benefits.
+He asserted that it was not meant for the “creamy layer,” and that only those who needed it could avail themselves of the benefits.

 He decided on a high-profile case of Sanjay Dutt v.
 State of Maharashtra Tr.
 CBI, Bombay.
 In this case, the renowned actor, Sanjay Dutt, from Hindi Cinema was convicted for the 1993 serial blasts in Mumbai.
 While waiting for his appeal, he approached the Supreme Court to contest elections, as his conviction was not final.
 However, due to the gravity of the offence alleged, J. Balakrishnan refused Dutt’s request.

-Justice Balakrishnan in the Bellary Mining case upheld the High Court’s decision of concretising the boundary between the Karnataka and erstwhile Andhra Pradesh states.
+Justice Balakrishnan in the Bellary Mining case upheld the High Court’s decision of concretising the boundary between Karnataka and erstwhile Andhra Pradesh states.
 And instructed the Committee set up by a previous bench of the Supreme Court to undertake this responsibility.
 He stayed the mining operations until the establishment of the fence and warned that non-compliance would amount to contempt of court.